hitch81/asias_fds_shared/README.md

 asias_fds_shared
 ================

-Routines to test FDS services and software for flight data analysis.
-Portions of the code are adapted from code written by FDS.
+Routines to test services and software for flight data analysis provided by FDS (Flight Data Services Ltd).
+Portions of the code are adapted from FDS routines.

 Project released under the Open Software License (OSL-3.0).